DaintyJet/VChat_Heap_Defense/README.md

 * `SegmentOffset`: Contains Segment Offset.
 * `LFHFlags`: Flags used to control the Low Fragmentation Heap.
 * `UnusedBytes`: Used to store unused bytes.
 Also used when LFH is activated.
-* `FunctionIndex`: Contains management information used by the Windows heap manager. <!--  Supposedly it contains a function pointer/Index so the manager can preform specific operations on the heap-->
+* `FunctionIndex`: Contains management information used by the Windows heap manager. <!--  Supposedly, it contains a function pointer/Index so the manager can perform specific operations on the heap-->
 * `ContextValue`: Contains management information used by the Windows heap manager.
 * `InterceptorValue`: Contains management information used by the Windows heap manager.
 This is used for additional information and can be used for debugging purposes.
 * `UnusedBytesLength`: Length in terms of the number of blocks that are unused in the current allocation.